 USMLE (the United States Medical Licensing Examination) Test Preparation:

 You’ll probably be surprised to know that the Philippines is one of the biggest contributors of doctors and nurses in the USA.
-The Philippines offer superior quality education; students who do MBBS in the Philippines are in high demand in countries like the USA, UK, etc. Students who pass from a medical college in the Philippines, have a much better chance of clearing USMLE than students other countries; because in the Philippines, students get proper training and guidance from the faculties to prepare for USLME.
+The Philippines offer superior quality education; students who do MBBS in the Philippines are in high demand in countries like the USA, UK, etc. Students who pass from a medical college in the Philippines, have a much better chance of clearing USMLE than students of other countries; because in the Philippines, students get proper training and guidance from the faculties to prepare for USLME.
 It has become possible because medical education curriculum in the Philippines is greatly influenced by the curriculum followed in the USA.
 For those who don’t know, USMLE is the screening test which you have to pass if you want to pursue postgraduate in medicine in the USA or practice as a medical doctor there.

 Higher Passing Rate in MCI Screening Test: